khaitruong922/boom-master/README.md

 Bomb Master is a single-player 2D top-down action game where the player will place bombs to clear all enemies.
 The game is inspired from the first "bomb" game, Super Bomberman.

-There are 4 levels in this game, ramping up in difficulty, where the last one is boss battle.
+There are 4 levels in this game, ramping up in difficulty.

 ## Platform